-A part-time student who completes the first part of a two-part first year course in the Fall semester (that is, Contracts, Torts, and Civil Procedure) must enroll in the second part of that course the following spring term.
+A part-time student who completes the first part of a two-part first year course in the Fall semester (that is, Contracts and Torts) must enroll in the second part of that course the following spring term.
 A student who does not earn credit for the first part of a two-part course must still enroll in the second part of that course, but only if that student attended the required number of classes in the first part.
 However, if the student demonstrates compelling circumstances, the Assistant Dean for Student Life may make an exception to the rules set out in this paragraph.

-First year students, both full-time and part-time, may not drop a course once the semester has begun.
+First-year students, both full-time and part-time, may not drop a course once the semester has begun.
 If, however, a first-year student demonstrates, in a timely manner, compelling circumstances that require a course-load reduction, the Assistant Dean for Student Life may authorize an appropriate schedule adjustment if it is in the best interest of the student's law school education.
 There is a presumption against course-load reduction in the first year of study, and in most circumstances the student seeking a course-load reduction will be advised to take a leave of absence from the School of Law.

-Model Plans:
+Model Plans

-- 1. To graduate in the traditional three-year program students will take in the first year Legal Research, Basic Legal Skills, Introduction to Lawyering Skills and Professionalism, Contracts I and II; Torts I and II; Property; Civil Procedure I and II; and Criminal Law, leaving approximately 15 hours per semester to graduate in three years. - 2.
-To graduate in four years students will take in the first year Legal Research, Basic Legal Skills, Introduction to Lawyering Skills and Professionalism, Contracts I and II; Torts I and II; and Criminal Law, leaving approximately 11-12 credit hours per semester to graduate in four years. - 3.
-To graduate in five years students will take in the first year Legal Research, Basic Legal Skills, Introduction to Lawyering Skills and Professionalism, Contracts I and II; and Torts I and II, leaving approximately 9-10 credit hours per semester to graduate in five years.
+- 1. To graduate in the traditional three-year program students will take in the first year: Lawyering Skills I and II; Contracts I and II; Torts I and II; Property; Civil Procedure; Constitutional Law I, and Criminal Law, leaving approximately 15 hours per semester to graduate in three years (excluding summers). - 2.
+To graduate in four years students will take in the first year: Lawyering Skills I and II; Contracts I and II; Torts I and II; Criminal Law and Property, leaving approximately 11-12 credit hours per semester to graduate in four years. - 3.
+To graduate in five years students will take in the first year: Lawyering Skills I and II; Contracts I and II; and Torts I and II, leaving approximately 9-10 credit hours per semester to graduate in five years.